morganalexandergray/Using-LLMs-to-Discover-Legal-Factors/README.md

 factor_refinement_prompt_general: This prompt was used to create a refined factor representation based on the rough set of factors identified by the initial_factor_finding_prompts.

-# Please cite the paper and make proper attributions when using these prompts or variations thereof.
+### Attribution: Please cite the paper and make proper attributions when using these prompts or variations thereof.
 Until the final version is published, please use this citation:
 Gray, M., Savelka, J., Oliver, W., & Ashley, K. (2024).
 Using LLMs to Discover Legal Factors. arXiv preprint arXiv:2410.07504.